mako-framework/docs/02_routing_and_controllers/02_controllers.md

 Deferred tasks are still processed within the same request, so memory limits and total execution time must be taken into consideration.
 If your tasks take more than a couple of seconds, you’re likely better off sending them to an asynchronous work queue, allowing them to be processed independently of web requests.

-Just inject the `DeferredTasks` class and add your task using the `defer` method.
+To use deferred tasks, simply inject the `DeferredTasks` class and add your task using the `defer` method.

 ```
 <?php

 namespace app\http\controllers;

+use mako\application\DeferredTasks;

 class DeferredTaskExample
 {